 If you time your visit just right, a tour of the Point Hueneme Lighthouse in CA may very well be the highlight of your trip.
 The lighthouse is open to tours and climbers on the third Saturday of every month from 10AM-3PM, and admission is free.
 There is a pleasant half-mile walk along a beachfront pedestrian promenade that will take you from the street parking directly to the lighthouse gate.

 This impressive structure is a must-see as part of Santa Barbara history and scenery.
 If you’re traveling from Santa Barbara, the Point Hueneme Lighthouse can easily be reached off Highway 101.
 Paradise Retreats is happy to help you discover many more area attractions to visit during your stay, as well as set you up in a luxury vacation rental.
-All properties in inventory are well maintained and full of amenities to ensure a comfortable and memorable vacation experience.
+All properties in inventory are well maintained and full of amenities to ensure a comfortable and memorable vacation experience right on the beach.
 Check out our specials here!